Thomas Williams (pioneer)

 Thomas Williams (died November 30, 1785), originally from Albany, New York, settled in Detroit, Michigan, in 1765.
-He married Cecile Campeau from a prominent French-Canadian family that had settled in Michigan in 1710.
 Williams was a merchant, landowner, and was active in civic and political affairs.
 Goods were transported to Detroit from Albany via canoe, which could take a number of months for a round-trip.

-He petitioned for equitable opportunities to engage in trade at Fort Niagara and Detroit.
+Williams petitioned for equitable opportunities to engage in trade at Fort Niagara and Detroit.
 In his role as justice of the peace, he was charged to uphold the law and punish those who were deemed to have broken the law.
 As notary, he executed legal documents for the settlement.
 He was also town crier and took the 1782 census.
-He married Cecile Campeau from a prominent family of French heritage who had come to Michigan about 1710.
-Cecile's brother, Joseph, was the state's first millionaire.
-Their son, John R. Williams, was the first mayor of Detroit.
+He married Cecile Campeau from the prominent Campau family that had settled in Michigan in 1700s.
+Their son, John R. Williams, was the first mayor of Detroit under the second charter.

 Early life

 Williams was born in Albany, New York, where his ancestors settled in 1690.
 He served in the New York militia as an officer.
 Williams settled in Detroit in 1765.
 (Note: Burton states that Williams settled in Detroit during the Revolutionary War (1775-1783), but he was involved in trade and had signed petitions by 1766.)